SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning

 There is a significant data distribution difference between GTSRB and CIFAR-10.
 Fine-tuning all layers of the model using GTSRB will lead the model to fit better on GTSRB, but our SSL-WM is always far more extensive than 3, satisfying the ownership verification requirement.
-The main task accuracy on CIFAR-10, STL-10, and CINIC-10 is stable during the fine-tuning attack because these downstream tasks have a more similar data distribution as CIFAR-10.
-Our SSL-WM is far more extensive than 3 and can effectively verify its ownership.
+The main task accuracy on CIFAR-10, STL-10, CINIC-10, SNLI, and MRPC is stable during the fine-tuning attack, and our SSL-WM is far more extensive than 3 and can effectively verify its ownership.
 We also use a larger learning rate $\lambda = 0.0001$ and re-run the experiment.
 The evaluation results are shown in Figure~\ref{fig:robustness4} of Appendix.
 Due to the relatively larger learning rate, the performance in the main task exhibits some instability during fine-tuning CIFAR-10, STL-10, and CINIC-10 when compared to $\lambda = 0.00001$.
 However, the MAD of our watermark still remains substantially larger than 3, satisfying ownership verification.